Guatemalan Style Backstrap Weaving——Sign-up to waitlist for new date——

 Related Courses/Events: Textile Courses

-Registration closes July 17 so the instructor can prepare materials.
+Registration closes TBD so the instructor can prepare materials.

 Backstrap weaving is a very good lesson for any weaver to learn or review the basics of weaving.
 It’s also very portable and takes up virtually no space in your studio (my loom fits into a cut off blue jean leg!).

 For this two day workshop, you will observe a demonstration of the warping technique, which in some ways is much simpler than with European style looms – there are no eyes to thread!!
-Participants will begin with a pre-measured warp to and continue with the string heddles and warping process.
-By the third day everyone should be well on their way with weaving.
+Participants will begin with a pre-measured warp then continue the warping process with tying it on to the sticks “palos” and making string heddles.
+By the third day everyone should be well on their way with weaving, and most likely finish their project at home with a borrowed loom.

 The project will be a two color cotton panel which can be used as a couch pillow or a hand towel.